This post may contain affiliate links. Read the full disclosure here.

 - Monstera deliciosa

 An oldy but a goodie.
-Monstera deliciosas don’t require watering very often anyway and don’t mind drying out a bit.
-In my experience, as they get older they require less water in relation to their size, presumably because they can absorb more through their leaves.
-The same is also true of philodendrons such as Golden Dragon and Pedatum.
+Monstera deliciosas don’t require watering very often anyway and don’t mind drying out a bit. my big old Philodendron golden dragon is the same.

 I don’t believe plants thrive on neglect EVER